zw-engineers/learn-react/learn-react-redux/README.md

 ## Entry Point

-First we have our component e.g. `App` which contains our sub components, `PostForm` and `Posts`.
+First we have our component `App.js` which contains our sub components, `PostForm` and `Posts`.

 ```js